Le Mans 24 Hours (video game)

 Le Mans 24 Hours (Note: Test Drive Le Mans in North America (except for PS2 and second PC version)) is a video game released for the PlayStation, Game Boy Color, Dreamcast, PlayStation 2, and Microsoft Windows (in two versions of the latter, one developed by Eutechnyx, like with the PlayStation version and the second version being a port of the Melbourne House version ported by Torus Games).
 The Dreamcast version was ported and published by Sega in Japan on 15 March 2001, while the PlayStation 2 version was ported and published by the same company on 13 June.
 Based on the famous 24 hours of Le Mans race in France, the player is invited to race the entire 24-hour endurance course or take part in a simpler arcade mode.
-The game also featured tracks such as Bugatti Circuit, Brno Circuit, Road Atlanta, Suzuka Circuit, Donington Park and Circuit de Catalunya, as well as a weather and night system.
+The game also featured tracks such as Bugatti Circuit, Brno Circuit, Road Atlanta (PlayStation 2 version only), Suzuka Circuit, Donington Park and Circuit de Catalunya, as well as a weather and night system.